 Separately from the fact that these changes may seem like they are just creating additional corporate compliance to follow, this FYP is also signaling an opportunity for firms to create commercial returns through the development of solutions to the problems that are faced.
 An opportunity for firms to align with core issues that China is facing and work with cities to deliver the solutions that address their local, tangible, problems.
 Given cities in China are amongst the first-movers as they already feel the intense environmental and social pressures, companies should be tactically looking at the city level needs when developing out their strategies.

 For entrepreneurs, this is also a great time as with a clear shift in policy on the way, opportunities to drive pilot programs, attract money, and scale will be some of the best seen for those in this space.
-Environmental issues aside, aligning one’s platform in the areas of elderly, healthcare, education, and urban migration are all markets where indirect exposure will improve their markets.
+Environmental issues aside, aligning one’s platform in the areas of elderly, healthcare, education, and urban migration is all markets where indirect exposure will improve their markets.

 Should you be interesting in gaining a deeper understanding of the issues that China faces, key stakeholders, and the strategy for playing defense (or offense), please visit our publications page or contact us to learn more about the customized work we do for our members and clients to help them understand the strategy and tactics around the issues and stakeholders.